Ventilation and Indoor Air Quality

 Placing competency at the core of your process

 Delivering successful ventilation in new homes requires individuals, from design, installation, commissioning and verification to be appropriately trained, skilled and competent.
-You can find more details on how these roles individual responsibilities, and how they should interact, in the guide.
+You can find more details the responsibilities associated with each of these roles, and how they should interact, in the guide.

 Competence of the responsible ventilation designer